Viktoria2525/SymbolicParallelComposition/README.md

 - **Verification Examples:**

 	- Providing verification examples for ARMv8 machine code of TinySSH and WireGuard.
-The <a href="https://github.com/Viktoria2525/SymbolicParallelComposition/tree/main/src/tools/parallelcomposition/examples">examples</a> include files necessary for extracting the Sapic model of each protocol party, along with the results from executing the Sapic toolchain.
+The <a href="https://github.com/Viktoria2525/SymbolicParallelComposition/tree/main/src/tools/parallelcomposition/examples">examples</a> include the results from executing the Sapic toolchain along with necessary files for extracting the Sapic model of each protocol party, such as:
+		- Function names in the protocol implementation
+		- Names of cryptographic functions used in the protocol implementation
+		- Names of functions used for network communications in the protocol implementation (referred to as adversary function names)
+		- Number of entries for cryptographic functions used in the protocol implementation
+		- Number of entries for adversary functions used in the protocol implementation
+		- Names of events released during the execution of the protocol